 Federal law classifies certain offenses as "serious traffic offenses."
-If you are convicted of a serious traffic offense, you may be suspended as follows: (Click on the chart to enlarge it)
+If you are convicted of a serious traffic offense, you may be suspended according to this table:

 A "disqualifying offense" is more serious than a "serious traffic offense."
-If you are convicted of a disqualifying offense, the state may suspend your CDL as follows: (Click on the chart to enlarge it)
+If you are convicted of a disqualifying offense, the state may suspend your CDL according to this table:

 Violating an out-of-service order

-If you are driving a commercial motor vehicle, and you are convicted of violating an out-of-service order, the State must suspend your CDL as follows: (Click on the chart to enlarge it)
+If you are driving a commercial motor vehicle, and you are convicted of violating an out-of-service order, the State must suspend your CDL according to this table:

-If you are convicted of a "railroad highway grade crossing offense" in a commercial motor vehicle, the State must suspend your CDL as follows: (Click on the chart to enlarge it)
+If you are convicted of a "railroad highway grade crossing offense" in a commercial motor vehicle, the State must suspend your CDL according to this table:

 A conviction for even a relatively minor offense can lead to your losing your CDL, and also losing your livelihood.
 There are no exemptions allowed, to any of the above suspensions.
 Unlike a suspension of an ordinary driver’s license, you can’t obtain a hardship exemption.
 Note, however, that, these suspensions don't come into play merely because you receive a ticket.
 You will only be suspended if you are actually convicted, in court, of one of these offenses.
 So, if you get a ticket for a CDL violation, it’s a good idea to hire a CDL lawyer to represent you so that you can contest the ticket in court.
 Don’t lose your job because of a bogus ticket!